You can change your preferred name at any time for any reason. It does not cost anything.

 I came across “Angela” very easily – if I had been born genetically a girl, I’d have been “Angela.”

 My parents are ok with this.
 For me there was never any question about using any other name, at least as far as a first name goes.
 I usually don’t worry about the middle name – although it would be nice to find something that keeps my initials the same (need a “C” name to do that).
 My male first name is also an “A,” so that’s not an issue.

 Of course, anyone considering this should, in no particular order, make sure that they like the name, and if parents or other family members are still important parts of their lives, make sure that they are ok with it.
 Also probably if the name you would have gotten was given to another sibling later.
 I didn’t have any real concerns about my parents’ reaction to “Angela.”
 Besides, I think they made a good choice and I like it and it’s pretty and I’ve told them so.
 It actually works out to be a compliment to them.

 Going by initials only

-- I’ve known people who did this during transition before legally changing their name.
-Going by initials is essentially gendered masculine, and the assumption is probably that you’re a man if a reader of your name had only your initials to go by.
-However, it can be convenient in helping people make the switch to a new name, and you can switch to your initials at any time without doing any legal change.
+- I know people who did this during transition before legally changing their name.
+Going by initials is essentially gendered masculine.
+People will probably guess that you are a man if they have only your initials to go by.
+However, it can be helpful in making the change to a new name, and you can change to your initials at any time without doing any legal change.
 Some have found it a nice way to ease people into using a new name (or at least not using an old one).